Jun 29, 2022

 Is the potential profit from this customer worth the cost?

-RFM analysis is a powerful insight-learning model that answers to the marketing principle “80% of your business comes from 20% of your customers”.
+RFM analysis is a powerful insight-learning model that answers the eCommerce marketing principle “80% of your business comes from 20% of your customers”.
 This model looks into 3 aspects:

 - Recency: When was the last time this customer engaged with your company?